- Assessor's Office

 If the renter provides false information to the Town of Amherst Community Development office, they will not be qualified for the assistance or may be required to repay the assistance.

 The Director of Community Development for the Town of Amherst or his/her designee has the final say/decision in all matters/situations pertaining to this program.

 The program regulations can be changed at any time throughout the grant year due to reasons of funding or program need.
 In addition, the entire program may be withdrawn and/or changed by the Town of Amherst Department of Community Development for reasons of funding or program effect.

 How to Apply for Assistance:

 If you feel you may qualify, please answer “yes” to the following threshold questions in order to determine if you should proceed with an application.

 - Does your household income qualify based on this year’s gross yearly income?
 (The Federal Government’s unemployment pay of $600 per week is not considered as part of your income, but the state unemployment payments are).
 Please see income guidelines above for income limits per household size.

 - Have any of your household members become unemployed or under-employed as result of the COVID-19 Pandemic?

-- Are you homeless or at risk of being homeless because of the COVID-19 Pandemic? (i.e. already missed or about to miss rent payments and face eviction)
+- Are you homeless or at risk of being homeless because of the COVID-19 Pandemic? (i.e. already missed rent payments and face eviction)